dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-5.md

    * Custom server access URLs: `https://plex.indigo.dalmura.cloud:32406/`

 After setting the above you can go back to Settings => Remote Access and click Retry.

+Plex should then be accessible publically via `https://plex.indigo.dalmura.cloud:32406/`